-In the video below, Hillary Clinton misrepresents the genesis of the mission, but she does admit that the United States funded the mujahideen.
+In the video below, Hillary Clinton misrepresents the genesis of the mission as being Reagan not Carter and as a reaction to the Soviet invasion rather than the catalyst for it, but she does admit that the United States funded the mujahideen.

 Labévière’s exposé of the Taleban’s origins is just one of many fascinating revelations in Dollars for Terror.
 Another is the telling quote by radical Islam expert and former Kabul, Afghanistan, CIA Chief Graham Fuller: